tjohnston-softdev/fox-controller-app-tests/information/running.md

 # Running

-Now that you have installed the FOX Controller test project successfully, this text file is going to explain how to actually run the script.

 First, navigate to where the `fox-controller-app` and `fox-controller-app-tests` folders are located.
 These two projects should be sitting in the same 'root' folder.
-Remembering where this root folder is located is helpful because it corresponds to where the Controller project is along with any dependencies or derived items.
+Remembering where this root folder is located is helpful because it corresponds to where the Controller project is along with any derived items.

 ---